BookmapAPI/DemoStrategies/README.md

         compileOnly group: 'com.bookmap.api', name: 'api-simplified', version: 'x.y.z.b';
 ```
 `x.y.z` part is Bookmap version for which module is compiled and `b` is the specific build (see next section for information about compatibility).
 You can switch to a newer version/build to gain access to newer functionality.
+To avoid conflicts with dependencies Bookmap is using please view **Classloaders, compatibility** section.

 Note that repository also contains javadoc, and while it's far from perfect it still recommended to make sure you download it and read it before using corresponding functionality.